 I was in a cake mood this weekend so I decide to make my version of Christina Tosi's Milk Bar Birthday Cake!
 My excuse it that it’s Kyle's birthday soon, but do you really need an excuse to make cake??
-This three layer funfetti cake is heavily influenced by her recipe but does have some key differences.
+This three layer funfetti cake is heavily influenced by her classic recipe but does have some key differences.

 I first heard of Christina Tosi and Milk Bar when I watched her episode of Chef's Table on Netflix (amazing show, if you haven't watched it yet, do you even cook??) and then I found out she has not one, but two locations in DC (I was still new to the city so that's my excuse).
 Naturally, I immediately went to check it out and tried both the crack pie and the birthday cake.
 Everything is amazing of course, but I can only eat just a few bites because it's just a bit too sweet for me.
 So I wanted to make an easy, at-home version of her famous birthday cake that's a little less sweet so that I can eat even more of it!
 You can find her original recipe here and my version below!

 I have nothing but respect and admiration for Christina but I do majorly disagree with her on a couple key points.
 Mainly her use of certain ingredients to try to achieve that "tub frosting/boxed cake" taste, which frankly I am just not a fan of.
 In her recipe she emphasizes using commercial vanilla "flavor" in this recipe as opposed to real vanilla extract because of the "fake vanilla" taste but I am 100% team real vanilla.
-I also use a lot less sugar in my frosting because overly sweet frosting is one of my big pet peeves.Â
+I also use a lot less sugar in my frosting because overly sweet frosting is one of my big pet peeves.

 In addition, I find stamping out the layers and wrapping the cake in acetate to build it to be a little more trouble that it's worth.
 I don't have those tools (and my kitchen has basically any tool you can dream of), so I don't think most home bakers have them either.
-I just use three 6x2 inch layer cake pans and I highly recommend Fat Daddio's* if you're looking to buy some.
-With just a tiny bit of pan spray (I also recommend Baker's Joy*) the cakes just slide right out and never stick!
+I just use three 6x2 inch layer cake pans and I highly recommend Fat Daddio's if you're looking to buy some.
+With just a tiny bit of pan spray the cakes just slide right out and never stick!

 First, you need good nonstick cake pans and pan spray.
 I use three 6×2 inch Fat Daddio’s* layer cake pans and I love them!!
 It's super important to get actual layer cake pans because the sides are perfectly straight!
 It's a little annoying because this means you can't stack them, but your layers will have perfect sides!
 With just a tiny bit of pan spray, the cakes just slide right out and never stick!
 For pan spray, I love both Everbake Pan Spray and Baker's Joy*!